- Power Outages

 - If a person comes in contact with a power line, assume the line is energized and dangerous.
 Do not attempt to free the person from the power line.
 Stay clear and warn others to keep away.
 Call 911 immediately for emergency help.

 - If you see any object caught in a power line, assume the line is energized and do not attempt to free it yourself.
-Call Hawaiian Electric's Trouble Line at 1-855-304-1212 or call 911 in an emergency.
+Call Hawaiian Electric's Trouble Line at one of the following or call 911 in an emergency.

 - Read our Fruit-Picking Safety Tips flyer.